daostack/arc.js_legacy/docs/Configuration.md

 **gasPriceAdjustor**
 Use this setting to supply Arc.js with the gas price for transactions.
 See [Setting the Gas Price](#gasprice).

-**globalGenTokenAddresses**
-Specifies the address of the GEN token on each network.  "globalGenTokenAddresses.ganache" for Ganache, "globalGenTokenAddresses.default" for all other networks.

 **network**
 Name of the blockchain network used during Arc contract migration.
 Other information like url and port come from Arc.js's truffle.js file.
 Default is "ganache".